Positivity preserving along a flow over projective bundle: Introduction

 Then the flow (\ref{flow0}) is equivalent to the following K\"ahler-Ricci flow

 The solution of (\ref{flow0}) is induced from the K\"ahler metric $\omega=\sqrt{-1}g_{\alpha\b{\beta}}dz^{\alpha}\wedge d\b{z}^{\beta}$.
 In this case, the $(1,1)$-form $T$ can also be proved satisfying the null eigenvector assumption (see \cite[Page 254, Claim 2.2]{Bou}).
 From Theorem \ref{thm0} and Definition \ref{defn2}, we can reprove the following Mok's proposition, which is contained in \cite[Proposition 1.1]{Mok} (see also \cite[Theorem 5.2.10]{Bou}). \begin{prop}[{\cite[Proposition 1.1]{Mok}}] If $(M, \omega_0)$ is a compact K\"ahler manifold with nonnegative holomorphic bisectional curvature, then the nonnegativity is preserved along the K\"ahler-Ricci flow (\ref{KR0}). \end{prop} \begin{rem} By (\ref{HYM1}) and (\ref{KR0}), the flow (\ref{flow0}) is a natural generalization of both Hermitian-Yang-Mills flow and K\"ahler-Ricci flow.
-And there are some other flows, which are also the generalization of the K\"ahler-Ricci flow.
+And there are some other flows, which are also the generalizations of the K\"ahler-Ricci flow.
 For example, Gill \cite{Gill} introduced the {\it Chern-Ricci flow} on Hermitian manifolds, and many properties of the flow were established in \cite{To1, To2}.
 Especially, Yang \cite{Yang} proved the nonnegativity of the holomorphic bisectional curvature is not necessarily preserved under the Chern-Ricci flow.
-In \cite{Streets}, Streets and Tian introduced the {\it Hermitian curvature flow}, proved short time existence for this flow, and derive basic long time blowup and regularity results.
+In \cite{Streets}, Streets and Tian introduced the {\it Hermitian curvature flow}, proved short time existence for this flow, and derive basic long time blowup and regularity results, and in \cite{Streets1, Streets2} they introduced a parabolic flow of pluriclosed metrics and obtained some regularity results for solutions to this equation.
 For a particular version of the Hermitian curvature flow, Ustinovskiy \cite{Yury} proved the the property of Griffiths positive (nonnegative) Chern curvature is preserved along this flow. \end{rem} This article is organized as follows.
-In Section \ref{sec1}, we shall fix the notation and recall some basic definitions and facts on complex Finsler vector bundles, Griffiths positive (semipositive), and maximal principle for real $(1,1)$-forms.
+In Section \ref{sec1}, we shall fix the notation and recall some basic definitions and facts on complex Finsler vector bundles, Griffiths positivity (semipositivity), and maximal principle for real $(1,1)$-forms.
 In Section \ref{sec2}, we will define a flow over projective bundle $P(E^*)$ and study the positivity along this flow, Theorem \ref{thm0} would be proved in this section.
 In Section \ref{sec3}, we will give two applications of Theorem \ref{thm0}, and we will prove Proposition \ref{prop0}, Corollary \ref{cor0} and Proposition \ref{prop0.1}.